Viktor-Hultman/GreenCab/README.md

 My project focused on "creating" a fully green taxi app, by taking inspiration from other existing apps (Good and bad).

 Here is [the app (GreenCab)](https://viktor-hultman.github.io/GreenCab/) that is currently deployed on github pages.

+>To run/edit the project on your computer:
+> - Fork or clone the repo.
+> - Open the index.html file in your browser.
+> - And you are good to go!

+> Feel free to take inspiration from my solutions to improve your projects